Already have an account?

-For us English speaking travellers, getting a Tefl certification that allows us to teach English language abroad has already become the norm and the easiest/quickest way to conquer the world, since the second most spoken language in the planet is also the first choice of second language for people from all over the world.
+For us English speaking travellers, getting a Tefl certification that allows us to teach the English language abroad has already become the norm and the easiest/quickest way to conquer the world, since the second most spoken language in the planet is also the first choice of the second language for people from all over the world.
 I hold a Tefl certification myself and I can certainly confirm how handy that is.
 Although the advice is to have one, there are English teaching jobs that don’t require a Tefl certificate.

 Whilst being able to make money abroad represents a huge deal for the helpless wanderers out there, what most of them don’t realise is that the REAL reward is not actually teaching your language to people, but learning theirs: if a penny saved is a penny earned, this is definitely the way you can make the most of your income.
 I’m not talking about proficiency here, I’m talking about key phrases.
 Pure and simple.